duncantl/NativeCodeAnalysis/Notes/README.md

 + the PACKAGE argument
 + the name of the file in which the call was found.

-We should probably add the name of the function.
+We should probably add the name of the function in which the call is made.